Organized Crime and Corruption Reporting Project: Global Anti-Corruption Consortium

 The Global Anti-Corruption Consortium (GACC) is a partnership that brings together investigative reporting from the Organized Crime and Corruption Reporting Project (OCCRP) and advocacy driven by Transparency International (TI).
 TI uses evidence from OCCRP’s corruption investigations to inform and strengthen policy and legal advocacy.
 For example, OCCRP’s 2017 Azerbaijani Laundromat investigation revealed a US$2.9 billion money-laundering operation and slush fund run by Azerbaijan’s ruling elite.
 Run through four shell companies registered in the UK, with billions passing through Danske Bank – Denmark’s biggest bank – the laundered money was used to influence European politicians and representatives of international organizations, including delegates to the Parliamentary Assembly of the Council of Europe (PACE) — Europe’s most significant human rights body.

 TI rallied public pressure, presented European and national policymakers with evidence of reputation laundering and advocated for an independent investigation into allegations of corruption at the PACE.
 Resignations at the highest levels of the PACE followed almost immediately.
-A year later, PACE’s independent external investigation found numerous breaches of codes of conduct and, in some cases, corrupt activities.
+A year later, PACE's independent external investigation found numerous breaches of codes of conduct and, in some cases, corrupt activities.

-Mission

-OCCRP's goal is to help people understand how organized crime and corruption resides in their countries and in their governments.
-The organization does not belong to any country, political philosophy or set of beliefs other than that all people should be allowed to choose their own governments and lead their own lives in safety, liberty and opportunity.
-Its reporters and editors come from dozens of countries.

-OCCRP's mission statement says, "Our world is increasingly polarized.
-The world’s media channels are rife with propaganda, misinformation and simply wrong information.
-We must all strive to understand how our increasingly complex society works.
-We must be able to find the truth to make the kinds of decisions we need to.
-We are committed in our small way to telling the truth the best we can."

-OCCRP has become one of the world's largest investigative reporting organizations, generating more than 120 cross-border investigations and stories per year.
-The OCCRP Network websites inform more than 6 million readers and viewers every month, and 200 million other readers and viewers have access through legacy media which publish its work.
-The ever-widening impact of OCCRP stories demonstrates that when enough people possess the right kind of information they can bring about the right kind of change.

-The organization also trains reporters and partners in advanced journalism techniques, builds practical, high-use tools used to improve the efficiency of reporting and publishing and is actively reinventing investigative journalism to be more interactive, more effective, more impactful and relevant to readers.

-Impact

-In June 2022, OCCRP stated that since 2011 its actions had led to: